google/atheris/README.md

 This starts the fuzzer.
 You must have called `Setup()` before calling this function.
 This function does not return.

+In many cases `Setup()` and `Fuzz()` could be combined into a single function, but they are separated because you may want the fuzzer to consume the command-line arguments it handles before passing any remaining arguments to another setup function.

 ### FuzzedDataProvider

 Often, a `bytes` object is not convenient input to your code being fuzzed.
 Similar to libFuzzer, we provide a FuzzedDataProvider to translate these bytes into other input forms.
+Alternatively, you can use [Hypothesis](https://hypothesis.readthedocs.io/) as described below.

 You can construct the FuzzedDataProvider with: